Your partner in oil business and more

 Underground Gas Storage

-The use of sub-surface facilities for storing gas that has been transferred from its original location.
-The facilities are usually hollowed-out salt domes, natural geological reservoirs (depleted oil or gas fields) or water-bearing sands topped by an impermeable cap rock.
+The use of sub-surface facilities for storing a gas that has been transferred from its original location.
+The facilities are usually hollowed-out salt domes, natural geological reservoirs (depleted oil or gas fields), or water-bearing sands topped by an impermeable cap rock.
 There are currently more than 400 underground storage facilities spread across 27 states and Canada, which together can hold more than 3 quads of gas.

 The energy business segments that explore for, acquire lease acreage, develop, produce and market crude oil and natural gas.